ABOUT THE PROGRAM

 Nunavut Arctic College Environmental Technology Diploma - 60 credits.

 Funding for this program is provided from a number of sources.
 Students may be eligible for Financial Assistance for Nunavut Students (FANS) through the Government of Nunavut’s Department of Education or through their Regional Inuit organizations.

 CREDIT TRANSFER OPPORTUNITIES

 Graduates of the Diploma program may receive 60 credits towards the BSC (Post Diploma Program) at Athabasca University.
+The University of Winnipeg accepts up to 45 credits towards its BSc in Global Environmental Systems.
 University of Lethbridge may admit up to 20 course (60 credit hours) Post-Diploma BSC (Environmental Science).
 Other transfer opportunities are in place.
 Transfer credits are evaluated on a student-by-student basis by the receiving institution.

 Graduates of the Environmental Technology Program have found employment within the following organizations:

 - Government of Nunavut Departments as Wildlife Officers, Environmental Protection Officers, Wildlife Technicians, and in many other exciting positions,